 Full disclosure, I have a criminal record, which is long since spent.
 That means – if you ask me if I have a criminal record, I am legally allowed to say no. This is part of what is known in the UK as the Rehabilitation of Offenders Act.
 I’ll leave my tales of ‘Gangs, Drugs and other Legitimate Enterprise’, to another day.
-But suffice to say, industry has it’s own barriers to rehabilitation that make it difficult for ex-offenders to do little more than survive after a spell at Her Majesty’s pleasure.
-From Google indexing of old news articles, to secretive financial crime lists that banks use to shut your account years after your release from prison.
+But suffice to say, the industry has it’s own barriers to rehabilitation that make it difficult for ex-offenders to do little more than survive after a spell at Her Majesty’s pleasure.
+From Google indexing of old news articles to secretive financial crime lists that banks use to shut your account years after your release from prison.
 Often for no reason other than ‘A business decision’.
-There’s a plethora of things that punish a now law abiding citizen after the fact.
+There are a plethora of things that punish a now law-abiding citizen after the fact.

 We Startup’d on £5k

 Having started the business on £5000, we were within 2 years turning over £1 million per year.
 This number would double each year until just shy of £5 million.
 We had our brand above the door in 30 locations, employing around 100 people and generating tons in tax receipts every month.
 Things were going well, they could be going better but I’d come to a crossroads for where I wanted to get to.
 In the previous 2 years, I had lost both my parents through protracted, energy-sapping battles with Cancer, while my wife too was diagnosed with a form of Cancer.
 There is little else that can change your perspective to work than the loss of loved ones.